dharmafly/elsewhere/_posts/2009-01-01-custom-logger.md

 ---
+category: reference
 heading: Custom logger
-category: reference
+path: reference
 ---

-Elsewhere use a simple logging system that writes to Node's console.
+Elsewhere uses a simple logging system that writes to Node's console.
 You can replace the logger with your own, for example, to store warnings and errors in a database or log file.
-To add your own custom logger, all you need to do is provide an object contain the following interface:
+To add your own custom logger, all you need to do is provide an object with the following interface:

   	{
-	    function info (message) { /* code to pass on message */ }
+      info:  function (message) { /* code to pass on message */ },
-	    function log  (message) { /* code to pass on message */ }
+      log:   function (message) { /* code to pass on message */ },
-	    function warn (message) { /* code to pass on message */ }
+      warn:  function (message) { /* code to pass on message */ },
-	    function error(message) { /* code to pass on message */ }
+      error: function (message) { /* code to pass on message */ }
     }

-and then add this interface to the `logger` property of the options object passed into the `graph()` method.
+You must then add this object to the `logger` property of the options object passed into the `graph()` method.